dharmaguadeloupe/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+X is declared in global scope, accessible inside the function 10 will print to console, when the function is called.

+Assignment of Y happens in function-scope, calls to the log OUTSIDE of that result in ref error

 ## Question 3